The Ultimate Guide to Influencing Skills and How to Use them to Best Effect

 It’s important to have a conversation with the person you want to persuade.
 So, a balanced approach is required.
 Have your say but ensure you are also listening.

 Also, when you overtalk, you give up unnecessary information.
 This could make your audience reconsider their offers.

 6. Being Too Anxious

 Some anxiety is normal.
-Too much of it, however, ruins it for you.
-It makes you come across as phony.
+Too much of it, however, may ruin it for you.
+It makes you come across as phoney.
 Also, you certainly don’t give a convincing message if you don’t look confident.